-At the time of the separation, we expect to have up to 13,000 employees, of which are full-time.
+At the time of the separation, we expect to have approximately 12,500 employees, of which 12,478 are full-time.

 As of December 31, 2020, approximately 3,418 employees are covered by 22 collective bargaining agreements.
 The terms of the collective bargaining agreements expire at various times and some may be subject to negotiations before the separation.